Mausoleum of Aga Khan: Exterior design

 The Mausoleum of Aga Khan III is built of pink limestone.
 Crenellated parapets line the outer wall, and an arched doorway on the western side of mausoleum serves as the only entrance to the mausoleum's interior.
 The eastern side of the mausoleum features a large central dome with arched tracery windows along the octagonal drum.
 Four miniature domes are located on each corner of the outer wall.

 Interior design

 Quran'ic inscriptions adorn the interior tomb of Aga Khan III, which is made of Carrara marble.
 The mausoleum's floor plan indicates that the tomb faces a mihrab, which is located under the central dome on the eastern wall of the mausoleum.

 Burial of Aga Khan III

-Aga Khan III was reburied in the mausoleum on February 20, 1959, two years after his death and first burial in Switzerland.
-Those in attendance include Aga Khan IV, Begum Om Habibeh Aga Khan, and over 2,000 other guests.
-Begum Om Habibeh Aga Khan passed away in 2000 before being buried in the mausoleum neighboring that of her husband.
+Aga Khan III was reburied in the mausoleum on 20 February 1959, two years after his death and first burial in Switzerland.
+Those in attendance included Aga Khan IV, Begum Om Habibeh Aga Khan, and over 2,000 other guests.
+Begum Om Habibeh Aga Khan died in 2000 before being buried in the mausoleum neighboring that of her husband.

+Burial of Aga Khan IV

+Aga Khan IV was buried in the mausoleum on 9 February 2025, following his death five days earlier in Lisbon, Portugal.